behlkush/aws-bootcamp-cruddur-2023/journal/week6.md

 # Issue 1: Error while creating cluster

 - Got An error occurred (ServerException) when calling the CreateCluster operation (reached max retries: 2): Service Unavailable.
 Please try again later.
-- On second try it ran successfully with result below:
+- On second try it ran successfully

 ## Create our docker containers now - We can store the images in ECR